massartval-exercises/freeCodeCamp_DB_certification/README.md

 - worldcup is a postgreSQL database with a shell script to populate it from a csv file, and another script with queries on the 'worldcup.sql' database.
 It is one of the required learning projects for the certification.

+- kitty_ipsum_translator is a collection of shell scripts that give basic info about the content of text files and translate kitty into doggy.